Exploring the Tuscan Hill Town of Fiesole

 After scrutinizing the bus schedule and engaging in broken conversation with the locals, we boarded Bus #7 home.
 (Travel Tip: Bring exact change for the bus, and note that once you step outside Florence, few locals speak English.)

 While many recommend Piazzale Michaelangelo as the best place to see the sunset over Florence, I suggest instead going a little further up into the hills to Fiesole.
-Mary and I found it to be a perfect way to spend the afternoon filled with panoramic Tuscan views and, in my opinion, best sunset over Florence.
+Mary and I found it to be a perfect way to spend the afternoon filled with panoramic Tuscan views and, in my opinion, the best sunset over Florence.

 When to Visit 36 Dreamy Destinations